 Across the year on CPR Classical, you’ll hear many beloved spirituals like Deep River, Go Down Moses, Joshua Fit the Battle of Jericho and Swing Low, Sweet Chariot.
 For Roger’s part, he will choose a dozen spirituals for CPR Classical - one each month - that illuminate the African American cultural narrative.
 Most of his selections may be songs you’ve never heard.

 The origin of spirituals takes us back centuries, to those who were brought here on ships from Africa in chains and those born of slavery.
 Much of this music was miraculously documented, and eventually found its way into the fabric of America’s cultural and social DNA.

 Professor Holland begins the series with the spiritual, “Lord, How Come Me Here?”

-Listen to Roger’s monthly musical selections and commentary throughout the year on CPR Classical, including Sunday mornings on our choral music show Sing!, hosted by David Ginder.
+Listen to Holland’s monthly musical selections and commentary throughout the year on CPR Classical, including Sunday mornings on our choral music show Sing!, hosted by David Ginder.

 Hear CPR Classical by clicking “Listen Live” at the top on this website.
 You can also hear CPR Classical at 88.1 FM in Denver, at radio signals around Colorado, or ask your smart speaker to “Play CPR Classical.”